 The entry of non-EU citizens to Germany generally requires a visa issued by the German mission abroad (embassy, consulate) in the country of origin.

-Exceptions from the visa requirement apply to nationals of
+Exceptions to the visa requirement apply to nationals of

 - Iceland, Liechtenstein, Norway, Switzerland, the USA,